Doist/java-kotlin-code-styles/README.md

 ## Kotlin

-The code style definition follows the official [Kotlin style guide](https://kotlinlang.org/docs/reference/coding-conventions.html), with a few changes and additional rules not mentioned above:
+The code style definition follows the official [Kotlin style guide](https://kotlinlang.org/docs/reference/coding-conventions.html), with a few changes to enforce compatibility with [ktlint](https://github.com/pinterest/ktlint) and additional rules not mentioned above:
-- The line length is 120 characters long;
 - No copyright notice is included at the top of files;
 - Import order and paragraphs are not managed manually by the developer, but instead automatically by IntelliJ / Android Studio;
 - Exceptions widely known to be safe to ignore can be ignored (common in Android and some libraries).
 It's better not to show a tooltip at a given moment than to crash the app for the user;